bartmichu/opensuse-zabbix-userparams/README.md

   Expected return value: number indicating the number of critical patches.

+- ```opensuse-userparams.patches.interactive```

+  Get the number of applicable interactive patches.
+Patches are interactive when they need reboot, contain a message, or update a package whose license needs to be confirmed.
+Requires sudo.

+  Expected return value: number indicating the number of interactive patches.

 ## Template triggers

 - Package patches are available: {ITEM.VALUE} patch[es]